Kevxn/ScrapeBot/README.md

 `prod` and `dev` can be used for testing on another guild or channel before moving to the live version.

-Once configured, run bot with `node bot.js`
+Once configured, run `npm install` then run the bot with `node bot.js`

 Different websites will of course require different selectors which can be obtained from Chrome DevTools.